DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-20cbsssg.md

 ## Information Panels
 {{% w3-notice-icon type="success" heading="Intended Use" %}}
-Designed to soothe your relax your mind and body with the healing properties of CBD, Lavender and Bergamot Essential Oils by the way of aromatherapy and entering your pours through the steam.
+Designed to uplift and energize your mind and body with the healing properties of CBD, Sweet Orange and Ginger Essential Oils by the way of aromatherapy and entering your pours through the steam.
 {{% /w3-notice-icon %}}

 {{% w3-alert-icon